-These very preliminary results suggest that machine learning techniques are needed to determine the proper weights of different forms of evidence.
+These very preliminary results suggest that machine-learning techniques are needed to determine the proper weights of different forms of evidence.

 Step 7.
 Expand validated and network inference into a “multinetwork” containing multiple edge types.
 We will use techniques analogous to Steps 1-6 to infer networks based on other edge types.
 For example, we will add regulatory interactions including protein-DNA (AGRIS: 343 interactions) {Davuluri, 2003 #59} and miRNA:RNA interactions {Griffiths-Jones, 2006 #60;Gustafson, 2005 #61;Lu, 2005 #62}.
 Expanding the validated networks to include these datasets will enable us to create an inferred multinetwork that includes: protein-protein, Protein:DNA, miRNA-RNA and Metabolic edges.

-Role of machine learning.
+Role of machine-learning.
 As one would expect, the choice of data sources, expression experiment selection methods and homology algorithms and parameters greatly influence the accuracy of the inferred Rice networks.
 That is why the machine learning techniques outlined in aim 1 will be used.
 The experiments used for gene expression correlation will include many different developmental stages, different organs, and different biotic and abiotic treatments such as the ones recently released for Rice on GEO NCBI {Wang, 2009 #64}.

 Objectives of Aim 2.
 Through this work we will evaluate the accuracy of NNI on additional species pairs and data sets.
 These will include:

-Use machine learning techniques to improve the selection of parameters for each form of information (edge type, similarity of species, etc.).
+Use machine-learning techniques to improve the selection of parameters for each form of information (edge type, similarity of species, etc.).
 In some cases, the target edge type may not constitute a good target.
 For example, our preliminary results (not shown) indicate that Kinase networks {Ding, 2009 #4;Popescu, 2009 #3;Rohila, 2009 #5} cannot be accurately – recall and precision each top out at a few percent – inferred between Arabidopsis to Rice.
 One reason may be that TF-target edges – which constitute the majority of edges in Kinase networks – evolve too rapidly to be conserved at the Arabidopsis to Rice phylogenetic distance.

 As data become available, on an ongoing basis, evaluate the accuracy of NNI for other species pairs and data sets.
-For example, NCBI now contains 147 experiments on Zea mays, and 37 for Medicago truncatula, and large scale Arabidopsis and Rice protein interaction datasets are being created and will be made available (Joe Ecker – NSF Plant Interactome Project, personal communication).
+For example, NCBI now contains 147 experiments on Zea mays, and 37 for Medicago truncatula, and large-scale Arabidopsis and Rice protein interaction datasets are being created and will be made available (Joe Ecker – NSF Plant Interactome Project, see personal communication (letter of support?).
 In general, we expect that gene network inference will perform better between species that are phylogenetically closer.
 For example, we predict that inference between Zea mays and Rice will perform better than inference between Zea mays and Arabidopsis because the former are both monocots.
+We will expand our understanding of the phylogenetic context of gene interactions in Aim 4.

 Expected Outcomes of Aim 2.
 We will refine our NNI approach as we experiment with additional data sets, and refine the homology methods and expression data incorporation.
 We expect that inference statistics will improve as sequence and experimental data become available for species pairs that are phylogenetically closer than Rice and Arabidopsis.
 More data will enable better inference.
 This Aim provides a testing ground and validation for the NNI simulation approach that we will automate in Aim 3.

+DENNIS- SHOULD PHYOLGENETIC FRAMWORK FOR NETWORK INFERENCE GO HERE?
+AND LEAVE MOST SPECULATIVE AIM LAST?

-Aim 3: Framework to Determine the Next Experiment to Perform
+Aim 3: Predicting experimental “Pay-off”: Framework to Determine the Next Best Experiment to Perform (Move to last aim?
+After phylogenetic framework for network inferences?)